 Looking to teach in Eastern Europe a bit off the beaten path?
-Often overlooked due to it's neighbors, Slovakia is relatively untouched by tourism, leaving its innate charm fully intact.
+Often overlooked due to its neighbors, Slovakia is relatively untouched by tourism, leaving its innate charm fully intact.
 Gaining independence in 1993, Slovakia is a relatively young country but still offers a rich history complete with castles and fortresses.
-It is also home to a beautiful countryside filled with paces to hike and old folksy traditions to explore.
+It is also home to beautiful countryside filled with places to hike and old folksy traditions to explore.
 The train system is a wonderful and easy way to explore.

 Slovakia is quickly gaining its place in the EU and with that, its citizens are looking to learn English.
 If teaching in a European country which is still relatively untouched by tourism and easily accessible to other parts of Eastern Europe, look no further than Slovakia.

 In order to teach English in Slovakia, most teachers will require a bachelor’s degree and TEFL certification.
 The average salary for teaching in Slovakia is $400 - $950 per month.